2 Samuel 19:35

 Can I discern what is good and what is not?

-Can your servant taste what he eats and drinks?
+Can your servant taste what he eats or drinks?

-Can I still hear the voices of male and female singers?
+Can I still hear the voice of singing men and women?

 Why should your servant be an added burden to my lord the king?